Power On Series: Strategy and Technology Preparation for When Bookings Start

 This excerpt is from our recently published guide, Power On – Marketing for What’s Next.
 The complete guide offers actionable digital marketing strategies to prepare you for what’s next for hotels, resorts, & vacation rentals.
 You can check in daily for the next section or you can download the full version here.

 We understand.
 There just aren’t a lot of people at the booking stage of the funnel and it’s hurting your business.
 This eBook blog post series wasn’t written to fill this portion of the funnel tomorrow.
 People aren’t ready to book yet, but they will be and industry experts are predicting that it will happen quickly.
-Many of our clients are talking to us right now about having the strategy and tech in place to capitalize on the upward momentum to come.
+Many of our customers are talking to us right now about having the strategy and tech in place to capitalize on the upward momentum to come.

 So, while you might think spending time here isn’t worth it right now, we urge you to take a look at a few aspects of your website and marketing.